-5. Select the appliance and click Approve.

-When the client is approved, its The Status changes to Approved.
+2. Select the appliance and click Approve.
+The Approval Status changes to Approved.

-To configure Central Management on the client:
+To configure the Remote Client with the Management Device:

-1. In the FortiDeceptor client GUI, go to Central Management > Appliances.

-- 2. In the Action column, click Config. - 3.
-Use the tabs to configure the client (remote appliance) from the Central Manager console.
+- 1. On the Management Device, go to Central Management > Appliances. - 2.
+In the Action column, click the Config icon @.
+The Appliance <name> page displays the following tabs.

-Firmware Push FortiDeceptor firmware updates and upgrades to the remote client.
+Firmware Push FortiDeceptor firmware updates and upgrades to the Remote Client.
 Synchronization can be immediate or scheduled.
-Deception OS Push deception VM images from the manager to the remote client.
+Deception OS Push deception VM images from the Management Device to the Remote Client.
 Synchronization can be immediate or scheduled.
-Interfaces Configure the remote client network interfaces.
-Routing Configure the remote client network routing table.
-DNS Configure the remote client DNS configuration.
-FortiGuard Configure the remote client FortiGuard configuration.
+Status Current status of deception OS image.
+Name Name of deception OS.
+OS Type Type of this deception OS.
+VM Type Category of this deception OS.
+Lures Lure services can be provided by this deception OS.
+Interfaces Configure the Remote Client network interfaces.
+Routing Configure the Remote Client network routing table.
+DNS Configure the Remote Client DNS configuration.
+FortiGuard Configure the Remote Client FortiGuard configuration.